pecknigel/learning-resources/index.md

 ## Practice Projects

 Gain experience creating real applications using web technologies.
 A great way to start pulling things together if you’ve already picked up some of the basics.
+Some are independent parts of our larger collaborative learning programs.

 **Calculator Practice Project**
 [README](https://github.com/pecknigel/calculator-practice-project/blob/main/README.md)